uranusjr/Qelly/README.md

 ## Special Notices on SSH Feature

 The SSH connection is driven by external executables.
 In Unix-like systems, the OpenSSH client, which is built-in in most cases, is used.
-In Windows, Plink (PuTTY Link command-line interface) is used.
+Under Windows, Plink (PuTTY Link command-line interface) is used.

 You can get Plink at the PuTTY project download page: